 Although the exact reason for incompetent cervix is still unknown, it is generally attributed to cervical weakness.
 This weakness may be inherent, which means the woman was born with it.

-- Exposure to DES (diethylstilbestrol) to unborn child: This drug was administered to women between 1930s and 1970s to prevent miscarriages.
+- Exposure to DES (diethylstilbestrol) to the unborn child: This drug was administered to women between the 1930s and 1970s to prevent miscarriages.
 But it is no longer in use.
-Studies have found an association of exposure of this drug to miscarriages among young women.
+Studies have found an association between exposure to this drug to miscarriages among young women.